Copyright Derek O'Reilly, Dundalk Institute of Technology (DkIT), Dundalk, Co. Louth, Ireland.

 The project consists of a client and a server folder.

 To run the server-side of the project you need to run the command prompt nodemon from inside the project's server folder (ie c:\nodejs_projects\react_app\server).
+Whe nodemon is running, the server-side will automatically restart if any changes are made to the server-side source code.

 nodemon

 To run the client-side of the project you need to run the command prompt npm start from inside the project's client folder (ie c:\nodejs_projects\react_app\client).
+When npm start is running, the client-side will automatically restart if any changes are made to the client-side source code.

 npm start